A professional toolkit for those who aspire to make better.

-Among the most productive corporate research centers in history, Bell Labs housed 1,200 scientists across a spectrum of scientific disciplines.
-Gertner reveals the people and processes behind inventions including the transistor, radio telescope, communications satellite, digital camera, laser and the UNIX operating system, producing seven Nobel Prizes.
+Bell Labs housed 1,200 scientists across a spectrum of scientific disciplines.
+Gertner introduces the people and reveals the processes behind inventions including the transistor, radio telescope, communications satellite, digital camera, laser and the UNIX operating system, producing seven Nobel Prizes.

 The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future

 From the man who observed technology as destiny, a compelling argument that barring the death of the human species, these technology trends (like AI, or the shift from stores to flows), must inevitably happen.
 How they manifest?
 That’s for us to help determine.

 Innovation Algorithm: TRIZ, Systematic Innovation And Technical Creativity